 Medical care in the United States can be expensive, and health insurance is one thing that can help mitigate costs.
 However, health insurance itself can be expensive, and it can also be complicated, depending on your immigration status.

-Certain lawfully present immigrants, including green card holders (permanent residents), asylees, refugees, and those with certain working visas, and others, are eligible to purchase health insurance on the Health Insurance Marketplace (aka.
+Certain lawfully present immigrants, including green card holders (permanent residents), asylees, refugees, those with certain working visas, and others are eligible to purchase health insurance on the Health Insurance Marketplace (aka.
 Obamacare).
 These lawfully present immigrants are eligible for Medicaid in most states as well.